 Lock admin session after: Select to automatically lock the session after the configured time of inactivity (in minutes).
-This setting applies to the web admin and CLI console, the IPsec connection wizard, the network wizard, and the group import wizard.
+This setting applies to the web admin and CLI consoles, IPsec connection wizard, network wizard, and group import wizard.

 Default: 3 minutes

-To unlock the web admin console you must enter your password.
-You return to the page that you were working on and you don't have to re-enter information.
+To unlock the web admin console, you must enter your password.
+You return to the page that you were working on, and you don't have to enter the information again.